MonoidMusician/blog/sources/bezier_calligraphy.md

 ### Matching the curves up

-The two curves are controlled by their own $t$ parameters that are independent of each otherʼs!
+The two curves are controlled by their own \(t\) parameters that are independent of each otherʼs!
 We need to match them up somehow, and as discussed above, thereʼs a particular way to do that for our application:
 We need to find the times when they have _parallel tangent lines_, since that will tell us what is the furthest point of the pen nib (\(\mathbf{Q}\)) (locally) along any given point of the pen path (\(\mathbf{P}\)).